Serving a Kloset Store over the Network

 -cert fullchain.pem \

--key privkey.pemClients can then connect using:
+-key privkey.pemClients connect using:

 $ plakar at https://backup.example.com lsIf either -cert or -key is missing, the server falls back to plain HTTP.